Click here to visit our sponsor Pit Stop Boss (Banner)

 Enzo Ferrari himself died in 1988 having created an automotive legend.
 Many may take comfort from the fact that he was 49-years-old when the first Ferrari was built.

-Michael had worked with Rory and also the current Ferrari Technical Director, Ross Brawn, at Benetton.
-Brawn came on board and his design ability and racing strategies have been crucial to the team's renaissance.
+Michael had worked with Rory and Technical Director, Ross Brawn, at Benetton.
+Brawn came on board and his design ability and racing strategies were crucial to the team's renaissance.

-Schumacher has stood head and shoulders above all other drivers since the mid-1990s.
-Allied to an astonishing talent as a driver is a cool brain and a rational evaluation of his own worth.
-Ferrari is Michael's team, he created it, and any driver in the second car has to accept that.
+Schumacher had stood head and shoulders above all other drivers since the mid-1990s.
+Allied to an astonishing talent as a driver was a cool brain and a rational evaluation of his own worth.
+Ferrari was Michael's team, he created it, and any driver in the second car has to accept that.

 Eddie Irvine made hay while Michael was side-lined by injury for a while in 1999.
-Rubens Barrichello has shown that he can win, but seems to be under the illusion that what it says in his contract, that he has the same status as Schumacher, translates into the real world.
-Where was Barrichello when Schumacher was assembling his team?
-As long as Schumacher remains at Ferrari, the same question can be asked of any driver in the other seat.
+Rubens Barrichello showed that he could win, but seemed to be under the illusion that his contract, which said he had the same status as Schumacher, translated into the real world.
+Where was Barrichello when Schumacher was assembling the team?

 Unlike most of its rivals since the late 1950s, Ferrari makes its own engines and transmissions.
 On the other hand, for more than a quarter of a century rival engineers have been of the opinion that, with Ferrari's budget and resources, it should have won every single race.